in ,

 Orlistat has been studied to prevent the onset of diabetes in a significant number of patients who have prediabetes or an impaired oral glucose tolerance test.

-In obese patients with normal Oral Glucose Tolerance Test, the incidence of diabetes was the same in patients treated with placebo and Orlistat.
+In obese patients with normal Oral Glucose Tolerance Test, the incidence of diabetes was the same in patients treated with a placebo and Orlistat.

 Orlistat (Xenical) for diabetes